MaximilianGoepfert/Game-Release-Analysis/README.md

   + Outer Worlds: Sentiment increased following release
 - Sales Figures
   + Modern Warfare: Highest sales following release - as expected from a well-known franchise
-  + Outer Worlds: Second highest sales in October - surprising for agame without an existing fanbase - suggesting a successful marketing strategy
+  + Outer Worlds: Second highest sales in October - surprising for a game without an existing fanbase - suggesting a successful marketing strategy

 Work in progress...